 SA Objective and Policy Indicator and Policy linked to significant effect Where does the monitoring data come from?
 How often is data monitored?
 When action should be considered?
 (Will depend on policy identified) What action should be considered?
-To ensure tolerance, respect and engagement with people from different cultures, backgrounds and beliefs recognising their rights and responsibilities % of residents who Audit Commission think that people being attacked because of their skin colour, ethnic origin or religion is a very big or fairly big problem in their local area Audit Commission Annually Significant increase in % of residents who think this is a problem in their local area.
+To ensure tolerance, respect and engagement with people from different cultures, backgrounds and beliefs recognising their rights and responsibilities % of residents who think that people being attacked because of their skin colour, ethnic origin or religion is a very big or fairly big problem in their local area Audit Commission Annually Significant increase in % of residents who think this is a problem in their local area.
 Investigate ways to 'design out crime' through the planning process.
 To ensure that all individuals and groups in society have the opportunity to effectively engage in issues relating to E-enabled interactions as a proportion of all possible interactions Audit Commission Annually Decrease in number of e-enabled interactions Work alongside production of community strategy to make sure that people can interact with the planning system their community Number of DPD's compliant with the Statement of Community Involvement (SCI) Stafford Borough Council In accordance with DPD timetable DPD not produced in line with the SCI Revise DPD production process To encourage a strong, inclusive, community and voluntary sector % of voluntary / community organisations performing well Audit Commission Quality of life indicators Date of next report unknown Decrease in number of voluntary organisations performing well Consider ways to assist voluntary and community organisations through the planning process

-SA Objective and Policy and Indicator and Policy linked to significant effect Where does the monitoring data come from?
+SA Objec Policy SA Objective and Policy Indicator and Policy linked to significant effect Where does the monitoring data come from?
 How often is data monitored?
 When action should be considered?
 (Will depend on policy identified) What action should be considered?
-To engender a sense of civic and neighbourhood values, responsibility and pride Well-being score Local Futures database Annually Significant decline in well-being score Creation of development briefs or Area Action Plans for allocated sites 11.4 The follo The following table sets out the most up lost up to date informat ion for Stafford Borouç to date information for Stafford Borough against each SA objective jective PREDICTING THE E PREDICTING THE EFFECTS - ECONOMIC Ŭ Baseli Baseline / Target Indic Indicator 1.
-Emp Employment Rate - 78.5% in Stafford Borough.
+To engender a sense of civic and neighbourhood values, responsibility and pride To engender a sense of civic and neighbourhood values, responsibility and pride Well-being score Local Futures database Annually Significant decline in well-being score Creation of development briefs or Area Action Plans for allocated sites 11.4 The e following The following table sets out the most up ion for Stafford Borouç to date information for Stafford Borough against each SA objective jective PREDICTING THE E PREDICTING THE EFFECTS - ECONOMIC U Baselin Baseline / Target India Indicator 4.
+Employm Employment Rate - 78.5% in Stafford Borough.
 Stafford Borough.
-Employment Rate Eng England & Wales - 74.6%.
-Wes West Midlands region - 73.6%. %.
-Tarç Target - Maintain good performance ormance 2.
-6.5% 6.5% increase in Stafford Borough. ough. % increase in total VAT registered AT registered Eng England & Wales increase - 2.5% 2.5% businesses
+Employment Rate England & England & Wales - 74.6%.
+West Midl West Midlands region - 73.6%.
+Target - Target - Maintain good performance ormance Ň 6.5% incr 6.5% increase in Stafford Borough. ugh. % increase in total VAT registered AT registered England & England & Wales increase - 2.5% .5% DUSINESSES